pypsa-meets-earth/pypsa-earth/doc/wildcards.rst

            costs no more than 25 % more than the current system.

-       (d) ``l1.25`` will allow to build a transmission network where each line is no more than 25 % its actual capacity.
+       (d) ``l1.25`` will allow to build a transmission network where each line is expanded to no more than 25% of its capacity.

 .. _opts: